-13.2 Fitting a Neural Network
+3.15.2 Fitting a Neural Network

 We could try to fit a neural network over this data set.
-However, in this data set for each x value there are multiple y values.
-So, things do not work as should be using standard neural networks.
+However, for each x value in this dataset there are multiple y values.
+So, it poses problems on the use of standard neural networks.

-Let's define first the neural network.
-We use tf.layers to construct neural networks.
+Let's first define the neural network.
+We use tf.keras.layers to construct neural networks.
 We specify a three-layer network with 15 hidden units for each hidden layer.

 '''

-def neural_network(X):

-2 hidden layers with 15 hidden units

-net = tf.layers.dense(X, 15, activation=tf.nn.relu)

-net = tf.layers.dense(net, 15, activation=tf.nn.relu)

-out = tf.layers.dense(net, 1, activation=None)

-return out
+nnetwork = tf.keras.Sequential([

+tf.keras.layers.Dense(15, activation=tf.nn.relu),

+tf.keras.layers.Dense(15, activation=tf.nn.relu),

+tf.keras.layers.Dense(1, activation=None),

+])

 '''

-Let's now try to fit the neural network to the data
+The following code fits the neural network to the data